pydicom/pynetdicom/docs/apps/echoscu.rst

 =======
 echoscu
 =======
-    ``echoscu [options] addr port``
+    ``echoscu.py [options] addr port``

 Description
 ===========
-The ``echoscu`` application implements a Service Class User (SCU) for the *Verification SOP Class* (UID 1.2.840.10008.1.1).
-It establishes an Association with a peer Application Entity (AE) which it then sends a DICOM C-ECHO-RQ message and waits for a response.
+The ``echoscu`` application implements a Service Class User (SCU) for the :dcm:`Verification Service Class<part04/chapter_A.html>`.
+It establishes an Association with a peer Application Entity (AE) which it then sends a DICOM :dcm:`C-ECHO-RQ<part07/sect_9.3.5.html#sect_9.3.5.1>` message and waits for a response.
 The application can be used to verify basic DICOM connectivity.

-The following simple example shows what happens when it is succesfully run on an SCP that supports the *Verification SOP Class*:
+The following simple example shows what happens when it is succesfully run on an SCP that supports the *Verification Service*:

 .. code-block:: text

-    user@host: echoscu 127.0.0.1 11112
+    user@host: python echoscu.py 127.0.0.1 11112
     user@host:

-When attempting to send a C-ECHO to an SCP that doesn't support the *Verification SOP Class*:
+When attempting to send a C-ECHO to an SCP that doesn't support the *Verification Service*:

 .. code-block:: text

-    user@host: echoscu 127.0.0.1 11112
+    user@host: python echoscu.py 127.0.0.1 11112
     E: No Acceptable Presentation Contexts
     user@host: